 Creative region with strong tourism offer Located on the most easterly point of Northern Ireland, Ards and North Down has an outstanding natural environment of land, sea and loughs.
 The region features Strangford Lough, an Area of Special Scientific Interest and designated Area of Outstanding Natural Beauty.
 It has a thriving business base with a high proportion of creative industries and a strong established tourism, culture and food destination offer.
-A place of diverse development opportunities The Council's recently developed 'Blue:Green, Creatively Connected' Integrated Strategy, sets out a confident and ambitious plan for the future with opportunities to look after, promote and celebrate Ards and North Down as a place in which to live, work, visit and invest.
-This strategy's key focus is on growth, investment and regeneration and sets out exciting plans to support the economic development and tourism potential.
-The region offers a diverse mix of land/sites for development ranging from greenfield to waterfront development opportunities, includes new business sites and FDI locations and unique new tourism accommodation and experiences projects.
+A place of diverse development opportunities The Council's 'Blue:Green, Creatively Connected' Integrated Strategy, sets out a confident and ambitious plan for the future with opportunities to enhance, promote and celebrate Ards and North Down as a place in which to live, work, visit and invest.
+This strategy's key focus is on growth, investment and regeneration and sets out exciting plans to support economic development and tourism potential.
+The region offers a diverse mix of land/sites for development ranging from greenfield to waterfront development opportunities.
+The Borough includes new business sites, FDI locations, and unique new tourism accommodation and experiences projects.
 Key strengths Our Place An area of 590 sqkm and a coastline of 185km around our sea and loughs.
-A population of almost 162,000, comprising 5 towns and 17 villages.
+A population of almost 164,000, comprising Northern Ireland's newest city of Bangor, 4 towns, and 17 villages.
 Our People A strong talent base driving the growth of the [NI] economy in key sectors like financial services, technology, creative digital and advanced manufacturing.
 NI has the best education results in the UK.
 In AND more people achieve higher qualifications than the NI average.
 Access to two world class universities and a UK Top 30 College.
-Our Connectivity Number one full fibre ultra-fast broadband connectivity in NI (outside Belfast), and fourth in the UK.
+Our Connectivity Highest percentage of premises connected with full fibre in NI and the 4th highest in the UK.
+Bangor is home to a 5 Gold Anchor accredited Marina.
 George Best Belfast City Airport and Belfast Docks within 3.2kms of the Borough.
 Belfast International airport only 35kms away.
 Travel times to major European capitals include: 2 hours to Dublin by road, 1 hour to London and 90 minutes to Amsterdam by air.
 Our Quality of Life AND is one of the most popular edge of city locations for employers, employees and visitors.
 First choice for much of Northern Ireland's talent, to enjoy a balance of city access and coastal or town and village lifestyle.
 Strangford Lough, an 'Area of Outstanding Natural Beauty' and of global environmental importance, forms the central geographical and landscape feature of the area.
 A great place to live

-Location Ards and North Down is easily accessible (located just 3km from Belfast City Airport and seaport) and is a designated Area of Outstanding Natural Beauty with 185km of coastline, the longest in Northern Ireland.
+Location Ards and North Down is easily accessible [located just 3km from Belfast City Airport and seaport] and is a designated Area of Outstanding Natural Beauty with 185km of coastline, the longest in Northern Ireland.
 Easy access to airports and seaports.
 Dublin is only 2 hours by road.
 Major UK and EU cities within 90 minutes by air.
-Bangor is home to Ireland's largest marina with 600 berths.
+Bangor is home to Ireland's largest marina with 537 berths and is 5 Gold Anchor accredited.
 AND is also home to Northern Ireland's only Aquarium, Exploris.